War of the words: have we stopped making sense? What is happening to the English language?

+Inappropriate usage.
 Teens Aren't Ruining Language.
+Clive James: ‘The English language is under siege from tone-deaf activists’ From alright to zap: an A-Z of horrible words.
 The battle over the words used to describe migrants - BBC News.
 Images of people scrambling over barbed wire fences in Calais or crossing the Mediterranean in fishing boats have dominated the media over the last few months.

 And a debate has even emerged about the very words used to describe people.
 The word migrant is defined in Oxford English Dictionary as "one who moves, either temporarily or permanently, from one place, area, or country of residence to another".
 It is used as a neutral term by many media organisations - including the BBC - but there has been criticism of that use.
 News website al-Jazeera has decided it will not use migrant and "will instead, where appropriate, say refugee".

-The word 'rape' is becoming a joke on Twitter.
-Are we in danger of sanitising the crime?
-Twitter threats sent to Caroline Criado-Perez (Photo: PA) Last week two people pleaded guilty to sending menacing tweets to Caroline Criado-Perez.
+Comments (0) This week, columnist Carolyn Bointon takes a look at the importance of speaking the English language properly.
 Read what she had to say here: MY daughter Jessie and I went away for a week in Cardigan Bay over half term and I couldn't help but be impressed by the obvious pride the Welsh have in their language.
 Everything, from menus to road signs, was written in both English and Welsh and, pretty well everywhere we went, we heard people talking in their native tongue.

 It got me wondering why we, in England, don't share such an immense pride in speaking English.
 The weather wasn't perfect.
 And that's when I really started to think about how we almost seem ashamed to speak properly, to have a good grasp of the English language – and it made me wonder why.
 Um or er: which do you, um, use more in, er, conversation?
 In the historic struggle between the ummers and the errers, the ummers are getting the upper hand.